transitiverobotics/transitive-utils/docs/common.md

 Publish all values at the given level of the given object under the given topic (plus sub-key, of course).
-TODO: Is this OK, or do we need to go through this.publish?

 ##### Parameters